0

 Substitute Address

-The ACP provides participants with a legal substitute address for home, school, and work.
 Generally, participants should use their substitute address instead of their actual address whenever possible.
+The substitute address can be used in public records, in place of a participant's actual address of residency.
 Under Colorado law, all state and local government agencies must accept a participant's substitute address.
 Private companies may accept the substitute address, but are not required to do so.

 Mail Forwarding